Mittal-Malankiya/chatApp/README.md

 -
 ## Description

-A chat app for mobile devices using React Native.
+A chatApp for mobile devices using React Native.
 The app provides users with a chat interface and options to share images, audios and location.

 ## Dependencies